image

 Take Grace as an example.
 For over a year, she struggled with chronic headaches.
 She saw five different doctors and had a brain scan and everything came back clear.
 Why was she in so much pain?
 Pain so debilitating it impacted her ability to work and forced her to rest.
 The stress of her headaches led her to IMI’s Counselling Psychologist Jessica Lau.

 Working with Grace, Jessica recognised the tell-tale signs of Somatic Symptom Disorder.
-Individuals feel extreme anxious over a physical symptom that may have no clear medical explanation and have excessive thoughts and behaviours in response to the symptom, which can worsen it.
+Individuals feel extremely anxious over a physical symptom that may have no clear medical explanation and have excessive thoughts and behaviours in response to the symptom, which can worsen it.
 This disorder can be related to childhood challenges and trauma.

 It turned out that rest was not the norm for Grace.
-As a young child, she saw her mother suffered from long-term illness and was always vulnerable.
+As a young child, she saw her mother suffer from long-term illness and was always vulnerable.
 The weight of her responsibilities toward family and particularly her younger siblings lay heavily on her young shoulders.
 Growing up, she felt an obligation to always be and do well.
 Her family needed her and their needs made her forget and forego her own needs.

 Grace’s headaches were sending her a message to meet her own emotional and physical needs – that it was ok to rest.
 That it was necessary to reconnect with herself and see how sacrificing her own needs had become her way of life and more importantly that she could consciously choose how to continue living her life.